Airless Spray Equipment

 This video demonstrates the airless spray unit in operation.

-• The paint or coating is placed under the airless spray unit and typically a single leg, as illustrated
+1. The paint or coating is placed under the airless spray unit, typically with a single leg, as illustrated.

-• The paint or coating is drawn into the airless spray machine and then forced under pressure into the paint line and ultimately out of the spray gun and tip
+2. The paint or coating is drawn into the airless spray machine, then forced under pressure into the paint line, and ultimately out of the spray gun and tip.

-• Air is used to operate the equipment only
+3. Air is used solely to operate the equipment.

-• The air is not mixed with the paint
+4. The air is not mixed with the paint.

 Suction Hose Filter